 The outsole is definitely not the widest in the game – yet it’s flat and does feature a fairly sharp-edged outrigger at the forefoot – so it was enough to make me feel stable when performing shifty moves.

-When you lace-up a pair of ball shoes before the match and then completely forget about them even existing on your feet the first second you step on-court, letting only basketball control your mind & body – that’s my definition of a well-made basketball sneaker – and the HP ’18 was exactly IT.
-There’s no exceptions or gimmicks… Just pure performance… If that’s what you need – I wouldn’t look any further than that.
+When you lace-up a pair of ball shoes before the match and then completely forget about them even existing on your feet the first second you step on-court, letting only basketball control your mind & body – that’s my definition of a well-made basketball sneaker.
+And the HP ’18 was exactly IT.
+There’s no gimmicks… Just pure performance… If that’s what you need – I wouldn’t look any further than that.